 Visit the Town Square in Caldwell

 The town square is the center of Caldwell and a great example of stereotypical small town America.
 It’s surrounded by local businesses, banks, and the Old Jail Museum (see below).
-Many of the town events and festivals like the Annual Fireman’s Festival and Art on the Square are held here.
+Many of the town events and festivals like the Annual Fireman’s Festival, Easter Egg roll, and Art on the Square are held here.

 The centerpiece of the Square is the Noble County Courthouse.
 The current courthouse was completed in 1934 and designed by Charles J. Marr.
 On the third floor of the courthouse you’ll find four murals painted by local artist George K. Marquis which depict local historical events.